jlink/property-based-testing/pbt-java/src/test/java/pbt/co2budget/Readme.md

 - All input is in Mt (mega tons).
 1000 Mt == 1 Gt
 - `budget` and `startingAnnualEmission` must be >= 0 otherwise signal illegal input
-- ˋannualChangeˋ is applied every year on the previous year's annual starting in the 2nd year
+- `annualChange` is applied each year on the previous year's emission starting in the 2nd year
 - The year in which the budget is eventually used up still counts as one year
 - If the budget starts with 0 the remaining years are also 0